Frequently asked questions

 Will I need to quarantine when I return home from my holiday?

-Under the UK government’s traffic light system, different requirements apply depending on whether the destination visited is categorised as ‘green’, ‘amber’ or ‘red’.
-If you are returning from an Amber listed country, you are required to self-isolate at home for a period of 10 days.
+Under the UK government’s traffic light system, different requirements apply depending on whether the destination visited is categorised as ‘green’, ‘green watchlist’, ‘amber’ or ‘red’.
+If you are returning from an amber-listed country, you are required to self-isolate at home for a period of 10 days.
 However, you may be able to shorten this isolation period with the test to release scheme.
-If you are returning from a Red list country, you are required to quarantine in a managed quarantine hotel for 10 days.
+From 19 July 2021, if you are fully vaccinated you no longer have to self-isolate when returning to England from amber-list countries.
+This also applies to children under 18.
+If you are returning from a red-list country, you are required to quarantine in a managed quarantine hotel for 10 days.
 More information can be found here.

 As these rules may change over time the latest information on the government website should be checked at the time of travelling.
 Please note there may be different rules applying to entry to England, Wales, Scotland and Northern Ireland so it is prudent to check each of the relevant government’s sites for the latest advice.